Nkalyankumar/MovieRecommendationUsing-KNN/README.md

 # Project Description
 The system allows users to sign up, input their interests, and provide personal data for good viewing experience.
 Initially, content recommendations are based on user interests.
 As users engage with the platform and watch content, the system refines recommendations using historical viewing data in addition to user interests.
 # Features
-1.User Registration:
+1. User Registration:
 Users can sign up by providing personal information and interests.

-2.Personalized Recommendations:
+2. Personalized Recommendations:
 Initial content recommendations are based on user interests.

-3.Adaptive Recommendations:
+3. Adaptive Recommendations:
 As users watch content, the system refines recommendations using viewing history and interests.

-4.Content Playback:
+4. Content Playback:
 Users can play different recommended content.

 5.User Authentication: